 Vector mainly hires high school students, graduates, and college students because the company doesn't require years of experience.
 Instead, the company provides all the necessary training.
 While this may seem like a smart recruiting strategy, it has landed Vector in hot water before.

 Although Vector provides all the training required to start selling knives, it's essential to know that you're not paid for the time spent at these sessions.
 From what we can gather, training is held over three days (initially), and you're not compensated for your time.

 On Glassdoor, a website where you can find career opportunities and rate your current or previous employers, many people have commented on their experiences with Vector.
 These reviewers include people who tried working for the company at one point or currently work for them.

 In one of the Glassdoor reviews of Vector, a current employee addressed why Vector mainly hires high school and college students, stating the company's product is so easy to sell that even a college student could do it.
 Yet, several former employees have submitted reviews complaining about how difficult it was to sell the product, mainly because knife and kitchenware sets are so common.

-These items can be bought directly from the CUTCO website or even on Amazon.
-So, one can argue that there's no need for sales representatives.
+These items can be bought directly from the Cutco website or even on Amazon.
+So, one can argue that there's no need for sales reps.